 Stop #1: Xunantunich

-🤔 Why: Visting Xunantunich means you get to climb up one of Belize’s tallest structures for a panoramic view and learn about its mysterious history, which includes a ghost story and the unknown disappearance of its 200,000 inhabitants in 750 AD.
+Xunantunich is one of Belize’s most well-known Maya ruins.
+Visitors can learn about its mysterious history, which includes a ghost story and the unknown disappearance of its 200,000 inhabitants in 750 AD.

 Stop #2: Cahal Pech

-Day 7: Belize Zoo and Depart
+Belize Zoo and Departure (Day 7)